michead/vk_renderer/README.md

 # vk_renderer
 ### High Performance Implementations of Subsurface Scattering and Ambient Occlusion for Real-Time Simulations

-SSS simulation is based on the following works by Jorge Jimenez:
+SSS implementation is based on the following works by Jorge Jimenez:
 * http://www.iryoku.com/translucency
 * http://www.iryoku.com/separable-sss